| |

 Disturbed

 “I Will Not Break” had a three-week run atop the Billboard Mainstream Rock chart in April before being knocked off for a week by Nothing More’s “House On Sand.”
-(See above for audio clip.)
+(See above for video clip.)

 Volbeat